MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

 ## Remove small parts with the Defeature tool

 The **Defeature** tool provides another optimization option.
-You can use this tool for both part removal (simiplifying geometry) and for creating a silhouette of your model.
+You can use this tool for both part removal (simplifying geometry) and for creating a silhouette of your model.

 1. To access this tool, select **Tools > Defeature**.